rockettheme/docs/Docs/joomla/extensions/rokcomments/INDEX.md

 ![][featured]

 RokComments is a complete rewrite of the ever-popular RokIntenseDebate plugin.
-We've added support for Disqus and JS-Kit, as well as the original IntenseDebate support.
+We have added support for Disqus and JS-Kit, as well as the original IntenseDebate support.
 RokComments can be enabled via menu item, Joomla category, or even a RokComments editor button for complete control.

 The RokComments plugin allows for easy integration of third-party JavaScript-based comment systems, such as: IntenseDebate, Facebook, Disqus, Livefyre, and JS-Kit.